StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

     *  Anything deemed a free action by your DM.

 ### Damage
+* Unarmed attack damage is 1
+* Improvised weapon attack damage is 2
+* Weapon and spell attack damage is 3

-Base damage for all attacks is 3.
-For every level your target has less than you, double your damage against it.
-For every level your target has more than you, half your damage.
+For every level your target has less than you, double your total damage against it.
+For every level your target has more than you, half your total damage.
 Damage is always round up.

 Before level adjustments, no attack may receive more than 3 added damage and no defense may receive more than 3 damage reduction.
 Critical successes break this rule.